evandisoft/RedOnion/ScriptingReadme.md

 ```
 ship.native.parts[1].Modules[0].
 ```
-If the second part on the ship is a parachute, the zeroth module might be the parachute module.
+If the second part on the ship is a parachute, the zeroth module might be the ParachuteModule.
 However, current intellisense for lua will return results for the class PartModule, instead of ParachuteModule.

-If you want to do intellisense on the actual parachutemodule you can first assign it to another global variable.
+If you want to do intellisense on the actual ParachuteModule you can first assign it to another global variable.

 ```
 para=ship.native.parts[1].Modules[0]